 How do you thin your paint for painting miniatures and models?
 Whether you’re painting with Citadel paints, The Army Painter, or other hobby paints, you’ll want to thin your acrylic paints for the best results.
 The main reason why you want to thin your paint for miniatures is to give you more control over paint flow, and smoother and more even paint application over your models without obscuring fine surface detail.
 Different model paint thinners have pros and cons you’ll need to consider.
 Ultimately, how you thin your hobby paints depends on your needs for your miniature project.

-In this article, I show you the 10 best ways for thin your paints for painting miniatures and models, and why thinning your model paints is a core technique for a great paint job.
+In this article, I show you the 10 different ways to thin your paints for painting miniatures and models, and why thinning your model paints is a core technique for a great paint job.

-10 Best Methods for Thinning Paints for Miniatures and Models
+10 Methods for Thinning Paints for Miniatures and Models

-Here are 10 ways for how to thin model paints for miniatures:
+Here are 10 different ways to thin model paints for miniatures:

 - Inks and Shades